Honolulu Med Spa Feature: The Making Of An Esthetician

 What is your role at the academy?

 Malia: I’m the Director of Education.
-I develop the curriculum, hire staff, oversee facility, training and of course, students.
+I develop the curriculum, hire staff, and oversee the facility, training, and students.

 What type of credentials does an esthetic applicant need to have before considering applying to Makana?

-Malia: You need to have a HS diploma or GED, 16 years old and be a U.S. Citizen.
+Malia: You need to have an HS diploma or GED, be 16 years old, and be a U.S. citizen.

 What type of curriculum should be expected in an esthetic course?